Dear Parent/Guardian of Newly Enrolled MMSD Student:

 All students attending Wisconsin Schools must show evidence of having received at least minimum protection against certain vaccine-preventable communicable diseases.
 School vaccine requirements are MINIMUM requirements and do not include all of the immunizations that are recommended for children.
 Your health care provider can give you information on the recommended immunization schedule.
 The student age/grade requirements can be found on the district web site at https://www.madison.k12.wi.us/student-staff-support/health-services/immunization-information-and-school-requirements.

 If you are not sure if your child has had these vaccines, check with your health care provider OR you may look up your child’s immunization record on the Wisconsin Immunization Registry (WIR) at: https://www.dhs.wisconsin.gov/immunization/wir.htm.
-Then click on the ‘Public Immunization Records Access’ tab to view your child’s record.
+Then scroll to "Step 1" and click on the link to access the WIR public records portal in your preferred language.

 MMSD may be able to obtain your child’s immunization record directly from WIR if you indicate during the school registration process that you allow release of your child’s immunization record to WIR.
 If your child’s record is not in WIR or MMSD is unable to obtain it, we ask you to provide immunization information by recording the date of the immunization in the appropriate box of the Student Immunization Record, sign the form, and return to your child’s school or complete the MMSD’s online immunization record at: https://www.madison.k12.wi.us/student-staff-support/health-services/student-immunization-record